Athos1972/baangt/TechSpecs/30 Ready/PYSIMPLEGUI_UI_ADDITONS_1.md

 addition of values by the user.

 For filled entries:
 No dropdown.
 Instead show a "delete"-Button for each row.
+After pressing the delete-button remove the entry and reload the Window (hide/unhide on Mac doesn't really work.
+It destroys the layout.
+Reloading works well)